Abbysugar/WeatherApi/README.md

 ## License

-Open-source Evangelist is released under the MIT Licence.
+Open-source WeatherApi is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for details.